 Final Thoughts

 Are your carpets due for a professional cleaning?
-If your carpets have not been professionally cleaned within the last 12 months, chances are they are harboring more dirt, bacteria, and allergens than you care to think about.
-A professional steam cleaning of your carpets is one of the easiest ways to breathe new life into your carpets and your loved ones.
+If your carpets have not been professionally cleaned within the last 12 months, chances are they are harbouring more dirt, bacteria, and allergens than you care to think about.
+A professional steam clean is one of the easiest ways to refresh your carpets.